smartIU/habit-tracker/README.md

 Note that simply running "pytest ." without "python -m" will not work, because the test_tracker.py file is located in a subdirectory.

-To output of the test should then look like this:
+The output of the test should then look like this:

 ![pytest](https://github.com/smartIU/habit-tracker/assets/156700437/483fe94b-4f26-4e25-944e-e92b75d8cab2)

+### Disclaimer

+**No** part of the app or its documentation was created by or with the help of artificial intelligence.